 Ian Murphy has more than a decade of experience as a senior manager in marketing, communications and public relations.
 During this time, he designed and managed a diverse portfolio of projects and promotions for companies ranging from Fortune 100 corporations to entrepreneurial start-ups, small businesses and non-profit organizations.
 His experience includes a very strong record of innovative marketing and awareness campaigns and the generation of billions of positive media impressions for clients and employers.

-Ian began his career as an intern and then employee at a boutique PR firm in Washington D.C. specializing in congressional relations, aerospace and non-profit media and event management.
+He began his career at a boutique PR firm in Washington D.C. specializing in congressional relations, aerospace and non-profit media and event management.
 His duties included media relations, building press lists, writing press releases and compiling and editing the 1998 & 1999 Who's Who in Congress and Who's Who in the Pentagon directories for Army Times Publishing Company.
 He moved on to manage and train direct sales teams for two direct promotions and sales companies in Washington, DC and Baltimore, MD.
-He returned to Federal City Communications in November of 2001 as a media relations account manager and later Vice President of Media Relations representing a handful of well known commercial aerospace companies.
+He returned to Federal City Communications in November of 2001 as a media relations account manager and later VP of Media Relations representing a handful of well-known commercial aerospace companies.

 2) There is a psychological phenomenon that every single person who has traveled to space has independently reported experiencing (even the first Russian cosmonauts).
 It's called the Overview Effect, coined by Frank White in 1987.
 Simply put, by seeing the earth from space a person's attitude is fundamentally changed into one that ceases to see cultural, national or racial boundaries or classifications.
 This overriding feeling of universal connection altered the way they live their lives forever.
 Private space tourism is the pathway to this euphoric enlightenment and imagine a day when just about anyone on the planet has a chance to experience the overview effect for themselves.